Hello and welcome to my Paris City Guide! Today I’m going to be chatting about my mini-trip to Paris and giving you some inspo for your next visit.

 My final day!
 I woke up, packed and then headed to the Galaries Lafayette, whose nearest tube station is Opèra.
 Every shop you could want is found in the Galaries Lafayette, there truly is something for everyone.
 As it was my last day, I did splurge a little – let me know if you’d like to see a Paris haul!

-I then headed to Le Gare du Nord to catch the eurostar home and buy a few gifts for my family and friends which included chocolate and tea, two classics!
+Then, I headed to Le Gare du Nord to catch the eurostar home and buy a few gifts for my family and friends which included chocolate and tea, two classics!

-I was blessed with amazing weather and that I was staying in a district filled with greengrocers and restaurants.
+Thankfully, I was blessed with amazing weather and that I was staying in a district filled with greengrocers and restaurants.

+I hope you enjoyed this Paris City Guide and found it useful!
 Let me know if you’d like to see any more posts about Paris and if you have any tips or places to go!

 Bye for now.